Hebei

-Five UNESCO World Heritage Sites can be found in the province, the: Great Wall of China, Chengde Mountain Resort, Grand Canal, Eastern Qing tombs, and Western Qing tombs.
+During the Spring and Autumn and Warring States periods (771–226 BC), the region was ruled by the states of Yan and Zhao.
+During the Yuan dynasty (1271–1368), the region was called Zhongshu.
+It was called North Zhili during the Ming dynasty (1368–1644), and simply Zhili during the Qing dynasty (1644–1912).
+The modern province of Hebei was created in 1928.
+Five UNESCO World Heritage Sites can be found in the province: the Great Wall of China, Chengde Mountain Resort, Grand Canal, Eastern Qing tombs, and Western Qing tombs.
 It is also home to five National Famous Historical and Cultural Cities: Handan, Baoding, Chengde, Zhengding and Shanhaiguan.